Why Trump wants Ukraine’s rare earths

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-President Volodymyr Zelenskiy has told Reuters he is ready to do a deal with U.S. President Donald Trump that includes U.S. involvement in developing Ukraine's huge deposits of rare earths and other critical minerals.
+"I told them that I want the equivalent of like $500 billion worth of rare earths, and they’ve essentially agreed to do that.”

-Trump said on February 3 that he wanted Ukraine to supply the U.S. with rare earths in return for financially supporting Kyiv's war effort against Russia.
-Zelenskiy aired the idea in his "victory plan" strategy, presented to Kyiv's allies, including Trump, last autumn.
+China, with whom Trump has threatened a trade war, is the world's largest producer of rare earths and many other critical minerals.
+Both the U.S and Europe have sought to reduce their dependence on Beijing.

-Among other things, the plan proposes reaching agreements with foreign partners to provide joint access to Ukraine's strategically valuable resources.
+President Volodymyr Zelenskiy told Reuters on February 8 that he is ready to do a deal with Trump that includes U.S. involvement in developing Ukraine's huge deposits of rare earths and other critical minerals.

 Rare earths are a group of 17 metals used to make magnets that turn power into motion for electric vehicles, cell phones, missile systems, and other electronics.
 There are no viable substitutes.